-- Faculty, as advisors, are responsible for providing: - i Appropriate opportunities for individual consultation with advisees; - ii Assistance in exploration of educational alternatives; - iii Correct information concerning academic rules, regulations and graduation requirements; - iv Guidance in and evaluation of work toward degree requirements (i.e., general education, major and unit requirements, review of co- curricular requirements); - v Informed referral to University services and programs available to assist students in their academic career and personal development.
+Faculty, as advisors, are responsible for providing:

+- Encouragement for advisers to reach out their respective advisor early in the term for follow-up, whenevr needed, and without delay in the case of a poor grade or alternatively, an EDI notice from Academic Affairs. - Appropriate opportunities for individual consultation with advisees - Assistance in exploration of educational alternatives (ex: electives: didactic or experiential) - Correct information concerning academic rules, regulations, participation in student organizations, professionalization goals (professional identity formation over the course of student's time in the program) and graduation requirements - Guidance in and evaluation of work toward degree requirements (i.e., general education, major and unit requirements, review of co-curricular requirements) - Informed referral to University services and programs available to assist students in their academic career and personal development

-The Office of Student Affairs has developed a standard "Advisement Form" that all faculty advisors and advisees are required to sign after each meeting.
-This form describes a standard set of topics to be discussed at each advising meeting.
+NOTE: The Office of Student Affairs has developed a standard "Advisement Form" that all faculty advisors and advisees are required to sign after each advisor-advisee meeting.
+This form describes a standard set of topics discussed at each advising meeting.